-The YOLO family of object detection models grows ever stronger with the introduction of YOLOv5 by Ultralytics.
-In this post, we will walk through how you can train YOLOv5 to recognize your custom objects for your custom use case.
+The YOLO family of object detection models grows ever stronger with the introduction of YOLOv5.
+In this post, we will walk through how you can train YOLOv5 to recognize your custom objects for your use case.

 We use a public blood cell detection dataset, which you can export yourself.
 You can also use this tutorial on your own custom data.

 To train our detector we take the following steps:

 - Define YOLOv5 Model Configuration and Architecture

 - Export Saved YOLOv5 Weights for Future Inference